 Left unaddressed, emotional isolation can deepen into severe depression, and dementia will inevitably progress.
 Early intervention provides the tools and support needed to manage symptoms, slow decline where possible, and maintain a better quality of life for a longer period of time.

-Support Options for Caregivers
+What Support Options Are Available for Dementia Caregivers?

 You are not alone; professional resources are available to help.
 Accessing the right support can ease your caregiving burden while ensuring your loved one receives specialised and compassionate care.